 Further, the fact that many online degrees in Mississippi are nearly identical to their on-campus counterparts means that students don't have to worry about receiving substandard instruction.
 As Thompson notes, that's definitely how the University of Mississippi's online programs operate -- with the same staff and faculty members as the school's on-campus programs.

 "The faculty members are committed to student success and work to develop relationships with their online students, which greatly helps with retention and attainment," says Thompson.
 "Again, online programs provide access for students to obtain a degree from an accredited university while balancing family and work responsibilities."

 And sometimes, that flexibility is all it takes for someone to realize they can continue their education.
 Just a few decades ago, students had to quit their jobs to go back to school, but online education in Mississippi has made it possible to earn a degree while raising a family and staying in the workforce.

 "The ability to earn a degree online while continuing to meet the responsibilities of home and work is greatly beneficial to those students who are committed to their education and career advancement," says Thompson.

-Although plenty of on-campus and online degrees in Mississippi show promise, several stand out in terms of future job prospects and salary outlook.
-Using data from the U.S. Department of Labor, we created this list of top college degrees for Mississippi students:
+Although plenty of on-campus and online degrees in Mississippi show potential, several stand out in terms of future job prospects and salary outlook.
+Using data from the U.S. Department of Labor (2014), we created this list of featured college degrees for Mississippi students: